meme-farmer-studios/mc-memecoins/README.md

 ## credits
 neoforged team for their amazing mod template generator
-gemma nighy for helping me use this godforsaken language (java)
+gemma nighy for helping me use this godforsaken language (java) chad pierce-turing for planning the memeconomy cody plott for doing the heavy lifting (coding trade logic)

 copyright © [meme farmer studios](https://www.memefarmerstudios.com) / [meme farmer hamish](https://www.memefarmerhamish.com) 2025 - a registered New Zealand business